qdrant/landing_page/qdrant-landing/content/documentation/examples/rag-customer-support-cohere-airbyte-aws.md

 ### Qdrant Hybrid Cloud on AWS

-Our documentation covers the deployment of Qdrant on AWS in your private region, so you can follow the steps described there to set up your own instance.
+Our documentation covers the deployment of Qdrant on AWS in your Hybrid Cloud Environment, so you can follow the steps described there to set up your own instance.
 The deployment process is quite straightforward, and you can have your Qdrant cluster up and running in a few minutes.